danielle-mustillo/LSMBasedDatabase/README.md

 Features
 - SSTable
 - WAL (but I got rid of it cause its slow)
+- Bloom Filter
+- Caching (will be removed)

 Missing:
+- Full WAL implementation
 - No LSM Tree implementation
-- No Bloom Filter
 - Leader election system
 - Other DB concepts I have yet to learn
+- Rebuild DB from WAL